 - ½ cup potato starch or cornstarch

-- 3 cups neutral oil (for deep frying)
+- 3 cups neutral oil (for deep-frying)

-Black Vinegar Sauce:
+For the Black Vinegar Sauce

 - 4 Tbsp sugar